 To get started, list your significant assets.
 Then decide which items should (or must) be left by other methods, outside your will.
 Keep in mind that if you're married, each spouse makes a separate will.
 You can leave only your share of assets you own jointly with your spouse.

 For most people, it isn't hard to decide who gets what.
-(But if you are considering leaving your spouse or children out of your will, see Inheritance Rights.)
+(But use caution if you are considering leaving your spouse or children out of your will.)
 After you make your first choices, don't forget to choose alternate (contingent) beneficiaries, too, in case your first choices don't survive you.

-If your children are under 18, decide who you want to raise them in the very unlikely event that you and their other parent can't.
-For more information, see Guardianship for Your Children.
+If your children are minors, decide who you want to raise them in the very unlikely event that you and their other parent can't.

 After making your will, you'll need to sign it in the presence of at least two witnesses.
 If you're using a document called a "self-proving affidavit" with your will (to make things simpler when the will goes through probate court after your death), your signature must be notarized as well.
 Full instructions are included with Nolo's Online Will and Quicken WillMaker software.